-Summary of recommendations for Wales
+Summary of recommendations for Northern Ireland

-1. The Welsh Government must ensure the development, revision and implementation of legislation, policy and guidance to meet the needs of young people with learning disabilities who experience, or are at risk of, CSE.
+1. The Northern Ireland Executive must ensure the development, revision and implementation of legislation, policy and guidance in NI to meet the needs of young people with learning disabilities who experience, or are at risk of, CSE.
 This should include the following changes:

 - a.
-Guidance on safeguarding issued under Part 7 of the Social Services and Wellbeing (Wales) Act 2014 should incorporate information relating to young people with learning disabilities and include: vulnerability to CSE; prevention of CSE; identification of young people who have experienced CSE; and meeting their individual needs.
-Guidance should also include the need to assess children abused through CSE as 'adults at risk' under Part 7 of the Act following their 18th birthday. - b.
-Any revision of the current Welsh Government statutory guidance Safeguarding Children and Young People
+The development of a Northern Ireland CSE strategy and action plan and the revision of statutory and practice guidance addressing CSE and child protection should incorporate information relating to young people with learning disabilities and include: vulnerability to CSE; prevention of CSE; identification of young people who have experienced CSE; and meeting their individual needs. - b.
+The Department of Health, Social Services and Public Safety (DHSSPS)'s implementation plan in response to the Marshall CSE Inquiry should actively consider the needs of young people with learning disabilities across the Inquiry's wide range of recommendations.

-from Sexual Exploitation

-- Supplementary guidance

-to Safeguarding Children:

-Working Together under the

-Children Act 2004 as a result

-of the Social Services and Wellbeing (Wales) Act 2014 should

-incorporate specific guidance

-relating to safeguarding

-young people with learning

-disabilities.

-- 2. Multi-agency arrangements in Wales must lead to an effective response to young people with learning disabilities who experience, or are at risk of, CSE.
+2. Multi-agency arrangements must lead to an effective response to young people with learning disabilities who experience, or are at risk of, CSE.

 - c.
-Regional Safeguarding

-Children Boards should

-ensure that key agencies

-identify a designated

-strategic and operational

-CSE lead for disabled

-children and young people.

-- d.
-The work being developed to ensure that CSE is effectively monitored in Wales should incorporate a focus on the risks to young people with learning disabilities, to support with assessment and response.
+The Safeguarding Board for Northern Ireland (SBNI) should ensure that key agencies identify a designated strategic and operational CSE lead for disabled children and young people. - d.
+Multi-agency CSE mapping activity should take place and incorporate a focus on the risks to young people with learning disabilities, to support with assessment and response.

-- e.
+e.
 Multi-agency responses to young people with learning disabilities who experience, or are at risk of, CSE should focus on meeting their individual needs.

-- 3. The Welsh Government and local agencies, including education providers, should take an active role in raising awareness of CSE among young people with learning disabilities and their parents and carers, and equip and empower them with the skills and knowledge to keep safe and seek help.
+3. The Northern Ireland Executive and local agencies, including schools, should take an active role in raising awareness of CSE among young people with learning disabilities and their parents and carers, and equip and empower them with the skills and knowledge to keep safe and seek help.

 - f.
-All schools should ensure provision of high-quality, age-appropriate sex and relationships education, including same-sex relationships, with information adapted and made accessible.
-This should form part of a whole-school approach to safeguarding
+All schools should implement the updated guidance from the Department of Education relating to sex and relationships education, with information adapted and made accessible. - g.
+Information and guidance on sex, relationships, keeping safe and risk-taking must form part of every child's plan (education, health and/or care plan).

-- that includes information about internet safety, awareness of exploitation and when to give, obtain or refuse consent. - g).
-Information and guidance on sex, relationships, keeping safe and risk-taking should form part of every child's plan (including Individual Education Plans under the proposed Additional Needs (Wales) Bill, and Care and Support Plans under the Code of Practice on Part 4 of the Social Services and Well-being (Wales) Act 2014). - 4.
-Regulatory bodies for education, social care, health and criminal justice in Wales should ensure that all inspections, including those relating to child protection or CSE, incorporate a focus on responses to young people with learning disabilities. - 5.
-Professionals, practitioners and volunteers in Wales should be better equipped to respond to young people with learning disabilities who experience, or are at risk of, CSE. - Organisations responsible for the pre-qualification training curricula and induction of professionals whose work involves young people and families should make sure that learning disability and CSE are included as core topics for study and preparation for practice. - j.
-Bodies that commission, and agencies that deliver, multiagency training at a local level to professionals whose work includes responsibility for the safety and welfare of children should ensure that this incorporates information on both CSE and learning disabilities. - 6.
-CSE campaigns and awarenessraising activities at national and regional levels in Wales should also include a focus on young people with learning disabilities and be aimed at all stakeholder groups to raise awareness of the sexual exploitation of these young people and encourage action to improve protection.
+4. Regulatory bodies for education, social care, health and criminal justice in Northern Ireland should ensure that all inspections, including those relating to child protection or CSE, incorporate a focus on responses to young people with learning disabilities.

+5. Professionals, practitioners and volunteers in Northern Ireland should be better equipped to respond to young people with learning disabilities who experience, or are at risk of, CSE.

+- h.
+Organisations responsible for the pre-qualification training curricula and induction of professionals whose work involves young people and families should make sure that learning disability and CSE are included as core topics for study and preparation for practice. - i.
+Bodies that commission, and agencies that deliver, multiagency training at a local level to professionals whose work includes responsibility for the safety and welfare of children should ensure that this incorporates information on both CSE and learning disabilities.

+6.CSE campaigns and

+awareness-raising activities at national and local levels in NI should include a focus on young people with learning disabilities and be aimed at all stakeholder groups to raise awareness of the sexual exploitation of these young people and encourage action to improve protection.

-The full research report, practice guide, executive summary and easy-read version of the summary can be found at: www.barnardos.org.uk/cse-learning-disabilities
+The full research report, practice guide, executive summary and easy-read version of the summary can be found at: www.barnardos. org.uk/cse-learning-disabilities